grolig/pv281/slides/10-wasm.md

 # Before we start

-We need to install [trunk](https://trunkrs.dev/) - tool for deployment and packaging Yew apps.
+We need to install [trunk](https://trunkrs.dev/), a tool for building, bundling and deploying WASM apps:

 ```sh
 cargo install trunk